 Nimali has had a long-held interest in issues relating to health, disability and aging.

 Nimali's practice at Goddard Gamage includes both litigation and solicitor’s work and has a special focus on guardianship, power of attorney issues, elder law, estate planning, estate litigation and Ontario Disability Support Program (ODSP) issues.
 She has extensive experience assisting families with disabled loved ones with their estate planning, litigation regarding mental capacity issues, and guardianship and ODSP advice.
 She also has significant experience representing persons whose capacity is being questioned by others, whether they are involved in litigation, doing their own estate planning, or need advice about ODSP legal issues.
 Nimali enjoys practising in this focussed area of law as it combines her legal expertise and excellent communication skills with her ability to empathize with her clients.

-Nimali is recognized in “The Best Lawyers in Canada” (2013-2017) in the field of Trusts and Estates.
-In 2014, she was the recipient of the Hoffstein Book Prize, an award from the Ontario Bar Association Trusts and Estates group that recognizes excellence in the field of Trusts and Estates law.
+Nimali is recognized in “The Best Lawyers in Canada” (2014-2024) in the field of Trusts and Estates.
+In 2014, she was the recipient of the Hoffstein Prize, an award from the Ontario Bar Association Trusts and Estates group that recognizes excellence in the field of Trusts and Estates law.
 In 2009, she was selected and continues to be a member of the Estates Subcommittee of the Civil Rules Committee for the Province of Ontario and in 2017 she was instrumental in creating the Rule 7 Subcommittee of the Civil Rules Committee which aims to improve the Rules of Civil Procedure for parties under disability.
-Nimali is passionate about sharing her knowledge and experience and is frequently asked to speak and write papers for programs hosted by the Ontario Bar Association, the Law Society of Upper Canada, and Osgoode Law School Professional Development.
+Nimali is passionate about sharing her knowledge and experience and is frequently asked to chair and present papers at programs for the Ontario Bar Association, the Law Society of Ontario, Cambridge Forums, and Osgoode Law School Professional Development.
 She frequently provides education in her areas of expertise to other professionals at various law firms, financial institutions, and community organizations, and in 2021, she was invited to create and teach the first Elder Law course at Osgoode Hall Law School as an adjunct professor.

 Nimali is married to a full-time musician she met while trying to become a VJ, and has a daughter, a son, a step-daughter, and a black belt in Tae Kwon Do.